chhuang-one/sqxclib/doc/database-migrations.md

 | char_       | sq_table_add_char       | char*         |
 | custom      | sq_table_add_custom     | *User define* |

-* Because 'bool', 'int', 'double', and 'char' are C/C++ keywords, I must append '_' in tail of these method.
+* Because 'bool', 'int', 'double', and 'char' are C/C++ keywords, I must append '_' in tail of these methods.

 Below method is for C++ data type only.